Central Line (Tanzania)

 The Central Line (Mittellandbahn), formerly known as the Tanganyika Railway (Tanganjikabahn) is the most important railway line in Tanzania, apart from TAZARA.
 It runs west from Dar es Salaam to Kigoma on Lake Tanganyika via Dodoma.
-A branch leads to Mwanza on Lake Victoria.
+Extensions of the central route branch to the cities of Mwanza on Lake Victoria, Tanga, Singida and Mpanda.

 In 2017, Tanzania began the Tanzania Standard Gauge Railway project, which will construct a standard gauge (1435 mm) line parallel to the meter-gauge (1000 mm) Central Line between Dar es Salaam and Mwanza, with a new route branching northwest at Isaka to Kigali in Rwanda.

 History

 German period

 The Central Line was the second railway project coming into existence in the colony of then German East Africa after the Usambara Railway.
 For the Tanganjikabahn-project a company was founded, the Ostafrikanische Eisenbahngesellschaft (OAEG) (East African Railway Company) which started railway construction in 1905 with 21 million marks (ℳ) provided by Adolph von Hansemann's Disconto-Gesellschaft (Discounting Company) bank.
 The building started at the port and capital of that time, Dar es Salaam.